python/cpython/Doc/library/wsgiref.rst

-Example of a WSGI application serving the current directory, accept optional directory and port number on the command line:
+Example of a WSGI application serving the current directory, accept optional directory and port number (default: 8000) on the command line:

 .. literalinclude:: ../../Tools/scripts/serve.py